Key Takeaways

 Voyager 2's images revealed that Triton is geologically active, with nitrogen geysers erupting from its surface.
 With a surface temperature of -235°C (-391°F), Triton is one of the coldest places in the solar system.
 Despite this frigid environment, it has a thin atmosphere and may harbor a subsurface ocean beneath its icy crust.
 Scientists believe Triton's orbit is gradually decaying, and in about 3.6 billion years, it will either crash into Neptune or be torn apart by tidal forces, forming a spectacular ring system.

-No, Neptune is not visible to the naked eye.
-With a visual magnitude of around 7.8, you need at least binoculars or a small telescope to spot this distant world.
-Even through large amateur telescopes, Neptune appears as a small, bluish disk without visible surface features.
+Neptune is not visible to the naked eye.
+With a magnitude of around 7.8, you need at least binoculars to spot it, and a telescope to appreciate it.